 Online reports currently show that this service costs $14.95 per month and mimics other existing services.
 For example, Credit Karma offers a credit report monitoring service and Mint (the sister product of Quickbooks) offers credit monitoring, money management, and advisory software.

 Both solutions are free.

-Primerica Legal Protection Program (Pre-Paid Legal Services/ LegalShield)
+Primerica Legal Protection Program (LegalShield)

-Primerica offers Pre-Paid Legal Services’ main product to their customer’s as well.
-Pre-Paid Legal/ LegalShield is a company that offers basic level legal services as a monthly subscription and a discount for attorney’s inside their network.
-This affiliation between the two companies is one of the oldest partnerships inside the Primerica menu of products and is fairly popular.
+Primerica offers LegalShield’s, formerly Pre-Paid Legal Services, main product to their customer’s as well.
+LegalShield offers basic level legal services as a monthly subscription and a discount for attorney’s inside their network.
+This affiliation is one of the oldest partnerships inside Primerica’s menu of products and is fairly popular.

-While there are large amounts of controversy concerning Pre-Paid Legal / LegalShield methods of doing business on the internet and with the BBB, these services do remain popular with some of their dedicated sales agents and some customers.
+While there are large amounts of controversy concerning LegalShield’s methods of doing business, these services remain popular with some dedicated sales agents and customers.

 ID Theft Defense

-Another product offered by the aforementioned Pre-Paid Legal Services company, ID Theft Defense is a product similar in nature to LifeLock or one of the countless identity monitoring services out there.
+Another product offered by the aforementioned LegalShield company, ID Theft Defense is a product similar in nature to LifeLock or one of the countless identity monitoring services out there.
 In some cases, banks have been offering this type of service to their clients for free or at reduced rates.

-What If I Have A Health Condition?
+What If You Have A Health Condition?